mspnp/go-batcher/README.md

 Events are raised with a "name" (string), "val" (int), and "msg" (*string).
 Some of the events that can be raised by Batcher are `shutdown` or `pause`, while the rate limiters can raise events like `capacity` to indicate capacity changes.
 The complete list of events is documented in the [Batcher Events docs](docs/events.md).

+### Unit Testing

+There are several ways to facilitate unit testing when using go-batcher.
+Detailed documentation is available in the [Testing docs](./docs/testing.md).

 ## Rate Limiting

 The AzureSharedResource rate limiter works like this...